EcohydrologyTeam/ClearWater-riverine/examples/data/readme.md

 Example Data
 ===

-`examples/data` is for data files required to run the example notebooks, and also for use by any automated and unit testing scripts in the `tests` directory.
+`examples/data` is for model input data files required to run the example notebooks, and also for use by any automated and unit testing scripts in the `tests` directory.